 California’s dog bite statute, Civil Code Section 3342, imposes “strict liability” on the owner of a dog for damages caused by its bite to someone who is not trespassing.
 Specifically, the law states:

 The owner of any dog is liable for the damages suffered by any person who is bitten by the dog while in a public place or lawfully in a private place, including the property of the owner of the dog, regardless of the former viciousness of the dog or the owner’s knowledge of such viciousness.

-This means the owner of a dog who bites someone is legally liable for the injuries caused by their dog’s bite, i.e., a dog owner cannot escape liability by claiming they were unaware their dog was aggressive or had a history of biting people.
+That means the owner of a dog who bites someone is legally liable for the injuries caused by their dog’s bite.
+In other words, a dog owner cannot escape liability by claiming they were unaware their dog was aggressive or had a history of biting people.

 While many states apply a “one bite rule” that releases dog owners from legal responsibility if their dog has never bitten anyone or exhibited previous aggressive behavior before, California laws differ.
 As a result, any person in Newport Beach or throughout the State of California is equipped with a legal recourse to seek compensation, no matter whether a dog is deemed aggressive or dangerous.

 There are benefits to California’s approach.
 For example, suppose you sustained injuries from a dog bite and the dog’s owner is a family member or a friend.
 In that case, it is helpful to know strict liability makes liability automatic, reducing the conflict that might have otherwise occurred between you and the dog’s owner.